 Sweet Memories of My Mommy Muys

 My mom died on April 21, 2013.
 She was 101 years and 8 months old, a respectable age.
 I will miss her, but I'm at peace that she has gone, because she didn't want to live any longer.
 She didn't suffer too much and too long, so we're actually very grateful for that.

 My mom loved the summer season all her life.
-It took a long time though before we actually took our first holiday, somewhere in the 1950s when we got our first car.
+It took a long time though before we actually took our first holiday, somewhere in the late 1950s/early 1960s when we got our first car.

-So in remembrance of my Mom, I looked up some photos of her, celebrating the Summer throughout the years of her life.
-I don't have any photo of my mom as a baby, toddler or teen.
+So in remembrance of my Mom, I searched the family albums for some photos of her, celebrating the Summer throughout the years of her life.
+I do have only one photo of my mom when she was a young kid of about 4 years old.
 Don't know why, but probably because her parents didn't make them.
 Most of the time I know where the photos were taken, but not the exact year, but that doesn't matter, does it.
 You can see she's enjoying herself in the warmth of the sun.

 I don't know where this photo is taken, but I know it was just before or just after she met my Dad, so it must be somewhere around 1935.

 Enjoying the Sun in the City of Groningen